surfinzap/typopo/README.md

 npm install typopo
 ```

-Optionally, you can download typopo.min.js and load it directly to your project.
+Alternatively, download typopo.min.js and load it directly to your project.

+### Use

 call a function:
 ```javascript